BPH Treatment with natural supplements and

 BPH is very common in older men.
 Therapy options for BPH include natural herbs and supplements, pharmaceutical drugs, and surgery.
-It may be a good option to first try natural approaches before resorting to drugs or surgery.
+It may be a good option to first try natural approaches before resorting to drugs or surgery since prescription medications to treat this prostate condition have many short and long term side effects.
 There is a significant overlap between PSA levels found in prostate cancer and BPH.

 Saw Palmetto extract.
-You can purchase Saw-Palmetto or, another option is Prostate Power Rx which is a doctor formulated prostate health formula which has saw palmetto and several other herbs and nutrients.
+You can purchase Saw Palmetto extract pills or, another option is Prostate Power Rx which is a doctor formulated prostate health formula which has saw palmetto and several other herbs and nutrients.

 Cranberry juice or